cefleet/cefleet-teaching-notes/Programming-101/9-loops.md

 ## Exercises
 1. Create a program that will print from 1-10 using a while loop.
 2. Create a program that will print from 10-1 using a while loop.
-3. Create a program that has a variable named username and another variabled named password with values of your choice.
+3. Create a program that has a variable named username and another variable named password with values of your choice.
     - Prompt the user for a username and then a password.
     - If the both match continue on with the program and give a welcome message.
     - If not it prompts the user for the username and password until they get it correct.